 Stossel continued to stand his ground and answered, "I’ll ask you the standard question." ["The standard question," echoed Schultz].
 But then he didn’t ask the question but instead looked at Schultz and flat out asserted, "I think it’s fake."

-Hogan, in his book, adds, “I said ring-a-ding-ding, there’s a lawsuit right there.
-Sure enough, we got sued, and Stossel said that he suffered severe ear damage.”
-Hogan continues, “I believe it.
-I saw the hits, and I know if anybody hit my ear like that, they’d break my eardrum.”
+In his book, Hogan adds, "I said ring-a-ding-ding, there’s a lawsuit right there.
+Sure enough, we got sued, and Stossel said that he suffered severe ear damage."
+Hogan continues, "I believe it.
+I saw the hits, and I know if anybody hit my ear like that, they’d break my eardrum."

 Someone Else Pulling the Strings

-Schultz says that after the scheduled match with Antonio Inoki that night, he was told by Vince McMahon in the dressing room that he had done a “great job” with Stossel, but he needed to go back to the Howard Johnson because maybe people would be showing up to try and arrest him.
+Schultz says that after the scheduled match with Antonio Inoki that night, he was told by Vince McMahon in the dressing room that he had done a "great job" with Stossel but needed to go back to the Howard Johnson because there was a chance people would be showing up to try and arrest him.
 He was later sent to NJPW in Japan so that things could blow over in the States.
 In Japan, the promoters wanted him to do what he had done to Stossel, but this time everything was truly a work, with signed documents from everyone.

 Marvin Kohn, the deputy commissioner of the New York State Athletic Commission at the time, who had been on the premises during the assault, stated, "I have been with the commission for 33 years, and in 33 years I have never known a wrestler to attack anyone outside the ring.
 I immediately suspended the wrestler, which I have the right to do."

-Schultz, in turn, admitted to the allegations in a letter he wrote to them and apologized to the commission but added that he never intended to hurt Stossel.
+In turn, Schultz admitted to the allegations in a letter he wrote to them and apologized to the commission but added that he never intended to hurt Stossel.